AndresGQuiros/COMSOL-PEST_iES/README.md

-### Calibration of hydrogeophysical models developed in COMSOL using PEST and PEST++ via MATLAB.
+# Calibration of hydrogeophysical models developed in COMSOL using PEST++ via MATLAB.
 The examples in this folder are ready to run the iterative Ensemble Smoother with an example shown in the manuscript.

 COMSOL 5.4 (or higher) and MATLAB with appropriate licensing are required (see below).

 ## Licensing
 **PEST** (Doherty, 2020) is freely available in its dedicated webpage https://pesthomepage.org/.